livewire/livewire/docs/volt.md

 ## File uploads

-When using Volt, [uploading and storing files](/docs/uploads) is made incredibly thanks to Livewire.
+When using Volt, [uploading and storing files](/docs/uploads) is much easier thanks to Livewire.
 To include the `Livewire\WithFileUploads` trait on your functional Volt component, you may use the `usesFileUploads` function:

 ```php
 use function Livewire\Volt\{state, usesFileUploads};